HiPERCAM/hipercam/docs/photometry.rst

  #.
 Next, the positions of non-reference, non-linked apertures are
     determined.
 This is done through 2D profile fits starting from the shift determined from the reference targets.
-An initial search is carried out to check that a sufficiently high maximum (``fit_height_min_nrf``) exists, but is only actually used to change position if there are no reference stars on the basis that it is more reliable to trust the reference stars than a search on a faint target.
-The idea is that the mean shift from the reference targets should provide a good start.
-An extra parameter ``fit_max_shift`` can be used to control how far the profile fits are allowed to wander from the initial positions obtained via the reference stars.
+This allows a possibly wide-ranging initial search step as used for the reference stars to be skipped.
+The parameter ``fit_max_shift`` can be used to control how far the profile fits are allowed to wander from the initial positions obtained via the reference stars.
 If the fits to non-reference stars fail, and there are reference stars available, an extraction will still be carried out.
-This allows one to cross over deep eclipses while still extracting flux at the known position of your target.
+This allows one to cross over deep eclipses while still extracting flux at the known position offset of your target from the references.

 The combination of the options available in |setaper| and the |reduce|
-configuration file are a powerful means to track objects over thousands of exposures in a row.
+configuration file are a powerful means to track objects over many thousands of exposures in a row.
 The main risk of failure comes when a combination of clouds and cosmic rays cause a target to be too faint to register while a cosmic ray does.
 Multiple reference stars and careful use of ``fit_max_shift`` and ``fit_diff`` can help in such cases.
+A final option is ``fit_alpha`` which enables averaging of the offset used to get from the reference stars to the target position.
+This allows one to cope with, for example, stars that disappear during eclipses, without simply fixing the offset in perpetuity using the link option. ``fit_alpha = 0.01`` for instance only applies a fraction of 0.01 of the correction to the x,y offsets  measured on a given frame.
+This has the effect of smoothing the offsets over the scale of 100 frames or so.
+This should make the relative aperture positions less jumpy than simply applying them directly.
+Experimentation is advised to compare and optimise results.
 Once the aperture positions are determined, |reduce| moves onto extracting the flux.

 Target detection
 ================